Entorkrasniqi/SEP01_Group6/README.md

 # 📝 Digital Note-taking.

-A **JavaFX desktop application** that enables students to take lecture notes, organize them by categories, and annotate with images, diagrams, and highlights.
+A **JavaFX desktop application** that enables students to take lecture notes, organize them by categories, and highlights.
 The system uses **MariaDB** for persistent storage of notes and categories, ensuring data is secure and easily retrievable.

 ---
+## Team members
+- Entor Krasniqi
+- Doni Kojovic
+- Omar Al-Dulaimi
+- Sarujan Mathyruban

 ## 🚀 Features
 - **Note Management**